ConversatAI/AgenticAI-DialogGen/README.md

         },
         {
           "speaker": "speaker1",
           "text": "I'll have to look into some citrus-based marinades.
-They could really enhance the flavors of the prime rib.", "turn_number": 23
+Citrus flavors usually give that tangy taste.
+They could really enhance the flavors of the prime rib", "turn_number": 23
         },
         {